devonartis/aws-security-workshops/detection-ml-wksp/README.md

 ## 2.2 Generate scoring data using GuardDuty findings

-To make use of the trained model, we will pass `<principal ID, IP address>` tuples extracted from the GuardDuty findings to it for scoring.
+To make use of the trained model, we will pass `<principal ID, IP address>` tuples extracted from the GuardDuty findings to it for scoring (i.e., inference).
 The activity contained in these GuardDuty findings directly corresponds to the activity contained in the CloudTrail logs.

 An AWS Lambda function has been created to do this, but you'll need to make a small change to the function and then run it to generate the tuples.